-The Areas of Focus are now being referred to as Causes on the RI website.
-The terminology has changed only as far as when speaking to the general public.
-For simplicity of conversation and greater clarification, RI would like us to use the term causes when speaking about the issues that Rotary focuses on with non-Rotarians.
+The Areas of Focus are referred to as Causes by Rotary, when speaking to the general public.
 Our causes are: Promoting Peace; Fighting Disease; Providing Clean Water, Sanitation, and Hygiene; Saving Mothers and Children; Supporting Education; Growing Local Economies; and Protecting the Environment.

 District Grants